• OPEN AN ACCOUNT

 The Company's internal controls system has been established on values of integrity and operational excellence and it supports the vision of the Company "To be the most sustainable and competitive Company in our industry".
 The Company's internal control systems are commensurate with the nature of its business and the size and complexity of its operations.
 These are routinely tested and certified by Statutory as well as Internal Auditors and their significant audit observations and follow up actions thereon are reported to the Audit Committee.

-During the year under review, your Company has not made any investment, given any loan or guarantee falling within the meaning of section 186 of the Companies Act, 2013 and the rules made thereunder.
+During the year under review, your Company has made investment falling within the meaning of section 186 of the Companies Act, 2013, but has not given any loan or guarantee as per section 186 of the Companies Act, 2013 and the rules made thereunder.

-13. POLICY ON SEXUAL HARASSMENT OF WOMEN AT WORKPLACE:
+15. POLICY ON SEXUAL HARASSMENT OF WOMEN AT WORKPLACE

 The Company has complied with provisions relating to the constitution of Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 which redresses complaints received on sexual harassment.
 During the financial year under review, the Company has not received any complaints of sexual harassment from any of the women employees of the Company.